paritytech/polkadot-sdk/bridges/modules/grandpa/README.md

 There are two main things in GRANDPA that help building light clients:

 - there's no need to import all headers of the bridged chain.
-Light client may import finalized headers or just some of finalized headders that it consider useful.
+Light client may import finalized headers or just some of finalized headers that it consider useful.
 While the validators set stays the same, the client may import any header that is finalized by this set;

 - when validators set changes, the GRANDPA gadget adds next set to the header.
 So light client doesn't need to